JeffreyRobertLynch/GlassBox-XAI/README.md

 Incorporating more expert-annotated images from trusted sources (e.g., HAM10000) could improve model performance and reduce bias.
 This would be the most efficient way to improve metrics, and would have been prioritized in this iteration, but we constrained ourselves to using only the unaltered ISIC 2018 dataset for training.

 - **Ensemble Models**
 Combining the strengths of multiple models via ensembling or model averaging could improve overall performance, but increases inference time and complexity.
-While ensembling the three variant models in GlassBox XAI is technically possible, their shared architecture limits the diversity of learned representations, likely resulting in minimal gains.
+While ensembling the three variant models in GlassBox is technically possible, their shared architecture limits the diversity of learned representations, likely resulting in minimal gains.
 Greater benefits would be expected from ensembling architecturally diverse models.

 - **Vision Transformers**
 Transformer-based architectures have shown state-of-the-art performance in medical imaging tasks.
 Exploring these could improve segmentation performance.
 However, they generally require large-scale training data to outperform CNN-based models.